-Steve at Smokin-it sent me a 2D to use and review a few weeks back and I have had a ton of fun using this awesome smoker.
-I will be writing the actual review on the website soon but, I decided to use this smoker for the pan smoked shrimp in this recipe.
+Steve at Smokin-it sent me a 2D to use and review a while back and I have had a ton of fun using this awesome electric smoker.
+I decided to use this smoker for the pan smoked shrimp in this recipe.

 To say these smoked shrimp turned out great would be an understatement.. they were inspirational and awesome and the smokey flavor that happened upon these creatures of the gulf waters in that smoker is something you really have to experience.